emberjs/guides/source/templates/conditionals.md

 ## Inline-if syntax

-We can also use the inline-if to keep code terse:
+You can also use the inline-if to keep code terse:

 ```handlebars
 This message is {{if isImportant 'important' 'unimportant'}}.
 ```

-We can even use this inline-if syntax to bind values to attributes:
+You can even use this inline-if syntax to bind values to attributes:

 ```handlebars
 <div class="message {{if isImportant 'important' 'unimportant'}}"></div>